 When an emergency SIP proxy is configured and a call is initiated, the phone generates an INVITE message to the address specified in the proxy_emergency parameter.
 The emergency proxy is used for the call duration.

-The Domain Name Server RR (DNS SRV) is used to locate servers for a given service.
+DNS SRV is the Domain Name Server RR used to locate servers for a given service.

-SIP on Cisco's SIP IP phones uses a DNS SRV query to determine the IP address of the SIP proxy or redirect server.
-The query string generated is in compliance with RFC 2782, and prepends the protocol label with an underscore _, as in "_protocol._transport."
+SIP on Cisco's SIP IP Phones use DNS SRV query to determine the IP address of the SIP Proxy or the Redirect Server.
+The query string generated is in compliance with RFC2782, and prepends the protocol label with an underscore "_"; as in "_protocol._transport.".
 The addition of the underscore reduces the risk of the same name being used for unrelated purposes.

-In compliance with RFC 2782 and the draft-ietf-sip-srv-01 specification, the system can remember multiple IP addresses and use them properly.
-In the draft-ietf-sip-srv-01 specification, it is assumed that all proxies returned for the SRV record are equivalent such that the phone can register with any of the proxies and initiate a call using any other proxy.
+Also in compliance with RFC 2782 and the draft-ietf-sip-srv-01 spec. is that the system can remember multiple IP addresses and use them properly.
+In the draft-ietf-sip-srv-01 spec, it is assumed that all proxies returned for the SRV record are equivalent such that the phone can register with any of the proxies and initiate a call using any other proxy.

-If the INVITE message contains an Alert-Info header, distinctive ringing is invoked.
-The format of the header is "Alert-info: x".
-The value of "x" can be any number.
+If the INVITE message contains an Alert-Info header, distinctive ringing is invoked, Format of the header is "Alert-info: x". "x" can be any number.
 This header is only received by the phone and is not generated by the phone.

 Distinctive ringing is supported when the phone is idle or during a call.
 In the idle mode, the phone rings with a different cadence.
 The selected ringing type plays twice with a short pause in between.
 In call-waiting mode, two short beeps are generated instead of one long beep.

 Note For information on how to use the standard telephony features and URL dialing, refer to the Getting Started Cisco IP Phone 7960 and Quick Reference Cisco IP Phone 7960 documents.

 The Cisco SIP IP phone supports the following standard protocols:

-•Domain Name System (DNS)—Used in the Internet for translating names of network nodes into addresses.
-SIP uses DNS to resolve the host names of endpoints to IP addresses.
+DNS is used in the Internet for translating names of network nodes into addresses.
+SIP uses DNS to resolve the host names of end points to IP addresses.